zenstackhq/zenstack/CONTRIBUTING.md

 ### `runtime`

-Runtime enhancements to PrismaClient, including infrastructure for creating transparent proxies and concrete implementations for the `withPolicy`, `withPassword`, and `withOmit` proxies.
+Runtime enhancements to PrismaClient, including infrastructure for creating transparent proxies and concrete implementations of various proxies.

 ### `server`